ICodeDumbStuff/School-Python/README.md

 # School-Python
 Hello, good for sharing stuffs

-# Want to use soemthing from here?
+# Want to use something from here?
 Please link my github if you use code from here!